A comparative review of short stories “Millisent Ka Plays in Realtime” by Jason Sanford and “Cohiba” by Lucia Puenzo.

 It’s not an attractive future, but it doesn’t seem implausible either.
 The situation is well set up and the fictional (science-fictional) economic premise on which Millisent Ka’s society is based is well established.
 To begin with, at least, Jason Sanford manages to avoid the common information-dump pitfall that traps so many SF writers.
 (The necessity to explain the complex scientific/pseudo-scientific premise on which the society of the story is grounded leads too many SF writers – and film-makers – into interminable exposition.)
 I got quite excited about this story and enjoyed it, too – for more than the first half.

 In “Cohiba” we follow the narrator (who may be an avatar of Lucia Puenzo since she is obviously some sort of a film writer) around a film festival and masterclass in Havana.
-In the first scene she is in a crowded movie theatre watching a film that could be Supersize Me when the man sitting next to her opens his flies and masturbates, ejaculating on the back of the seat in front of him (and on the hair of the person sitting there).
+In the first scene she is in a crowded movie theatre watching a film that could be Supersize Me.
+The man sitting next to her opens his flies and masturbates, ejaculating on the back of the seat in front of him (and on the hair of the person sitting there).
 It certainly caught my attention.
 The man, whose name we learn is Cohiba, appears to be stalking the narrator, but ends up with “the Brasileira”, her roommate from the masterclass course.

 Garcia Marquez is already seated at his desk.
 The Argentinean woman who arrived late, he says.
 I want today’s big idea.
 I tell him the story of a student who – for lack of ideas – decides to murder her maestro.
 He interrupts me immediately …